evalEmpire/y2038/README.txt

 I would like to add some configuration detection stuff in the future, but for now all I can do is document the assumptions...

-This code assumes that long longs are 64 bit integers which is technically in violation of the C standard.
-This can be changed in time64.h by changing the Time64_T and Int64 typedefs.

 There are a number of configuration options in time64.h.